doc-sieve/reggy/README.md

 ### Definitely-Complete Matches

-`Reggy` follows greedy and "leftmost longest" matching semantics, including for streams.
+`Reggy` follows greedy matching semantics.
 A pattern may match after one step of a stream, yet may match a longer form depending on the next step.
-For example, `ab|abb` will match `s.step("ab")`, but a subsequent call to `s.step("b")` would create a longer match, `"abb"`, which should supercede the match `"abb"`.
+For example, `ab|abb` will match `s.next("ab")`, but a subsequent call to `s.next("b")` would create a longer match, `"abb"`, which should supercede the match `"ab"`.

-`Search` will only return matches once they are definitely complete and cannot be superceded by future `step` calls.
-It accomplishes this by maintaining a maximum length `L` for each pattern (this is why unbound quantifiers are absent from `Reggy`).
-Once `Reggy` has streamed at most `L` bytes past the start of a match without superceding it, that match will be yielded.
+`Search` will only return matches once they are definitely complete and cannot be superceded by future `next` calls.
+Each pattern computes a maximum length `L` (this is why unbound quantifiers are absent from `Reggy`).
+Once `Reggy` has streamed at most `L` bytes, excluding whitespace, past the start of a match without superceding it, that match will be yielded.

 ## Implementation